bazelbuild/stardoc/docs/future_plans.md

 the Build Language is more complicated and has only one accurate
 implementation: Bazel.
-Any tooling that operates on BUILD and .bzl files must carefully consider whether it is feasible to ask Bazel for the authoritative information, only falling back on simulation if absolutely necessary.
+Any tooling that operates on BUILD and .bzl files must carefully consider whether it is feasible to ask Bazel for the authoritative information.
+The alternative, falling back on simulation, not only produces less accurate results, but ties our hands as we try to improve Bazel.

 ## Our plans